People v. Murray: October 11, 2011: Day 10

 The "more likely scenario" was that "Murray was estimating the doses" to give Jackson and that "Murray accidentally gave too much."
 There was a cut in the rubber stopper in the propofol inconsistent with a needle but a medical device called a spike, which is used to get the liquid to flow out, to "set up constant flow" of the drug.

 During cross-examination, Rogers testified that the only evidence of propofol in the medical equipment was in the syringe, in the Y-connector and the tubing thereafter.
 None was found in the upper tubing or the IV saline bag.
 Defense council Flanagan asked "Would 25 mg propofol pushed over 3-5 minutes make the patient sleep?"
 Rogers replied yes.
 Flanagan: "How long would they sleep for?"
 Rogers: "Approximately 5 minutes."
 Flanagan: "So a 25 mg dose of propofol at 10:50 am would have no effect after 11.05?"
 Rogers: "Correct."
-Flanagan: "After this you would assume the patient sleeping was cause by something else and not propofol, wouldn't you?"
+Flanagan: "After this you would assume the patient sleeping was caused by something else and not propofol, wouldn't you?"
 Rogers: "Yes."
-The therapeutic range of propofol required for major surgery was 4 μg/ml, and for lesser operations it was 2 μg/ml.
+The therapeutic blood concentration range of propofol required for major surgery was 4 μg/ml, and for lesser operations it was 2 μg/ml.
 Jackson had 2.6 μg/ml in his femoral blood, which is used for post-mortem examination because as it is not located near any large organs and is less prone to redistribution after death.
 Rogers stated that a lethal level of propofol has been documented anywhere between 1 and 17 μg/ml.
 Jackson's stomach level of lorazepam was 0.64 μg/ml, and his femoral blood level was 0.169 μg/ml.
 It was hypothesized that Jackson must have ingested lorazepam fairly close to the time of death for it not to have been absorbed and distributed yet.
 Flanagan: "A 2 mg pill of lorazepam gets you to 0.018 μg/ml blood level?"
 Rogers: "Yes, in Shafer's literature."
 Flanagan: "If you pushed (all at once) a dose of lorazepam to get you to 0.169 μg/ml blood level, it would stop your heart, wouldn't it?"
 Rogers: "Yes."

 On redirect, Walgren asked whether it would still be a homicide if Jackson had self-administered the propofol or lorazepam because of the negligence by Murray, and Rogers said, "Correct."
 Walgren asked whether the propofol found was the same as in major surgery, and Rogers replied, "Yes."
 Walgren: "Would 25 mg over 3–5 minutes get you to 2.6 μg/ml blood level?"
 Rogers: "No."